daz4126/Nanny-State/README.md

 **NANNY STATE** makes it simple to build blazingly fast state-based web apps with a minimal amount of vanilla JavaScript.

-It stores the state in one place and automatically renders the view when it changes.

 - **SIMPLE** - Build interactive user-interfaces that render blazingly quickly with just a few lines of vanilla JS.
 - **MINIMAL** - Only 3kb when minified and zipped with no transpiling.

+**NANNY STATE** stores the state in one place and automatically renders the view when it changes.
+This helps to keep your code organized, predictable and easier to maintain without the bloat of other front-end libraries.

-Whether you are building a small interactive web page or large complex app, NANNY STATE keeps your code organized, predictable and easier to maintain without the bloat of other front-end libraries.
+Whether you are building a small interactive web page or large complex app, NANNY STATE is the simple and minimal alternative to React and Vue!

 It's quick to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.